 Risk factors for breast cancer in men

-While it is difficult to determine the exact causes of male breast cancer, there are some factors that are linked to an increased risk of disease.
+While it is difficult to determine the exact causes of male breast cancer, there are some factors that are linked to an increased risk of the disease.
 Although these risk factors increase your risk of breast cancer, it does not mean that you will develop breast cancer.
 Moreover, having no known risk factors does not guarantee that you will never develop breast cancer.

 Common risk factors for breast cancer in men include:

-Only a minority of breast cancers are explained by inherited mutations, and not everyone with a faulty gene will develop breast cancer.
-If you are concerned that you may have an increased risk of breast cancer due to family history, please consult your doctor.
+Men with an inherited mutation (defect) in the BRCA2 gene, and to a lesser extent the BRCA1 gene, are at an increased risk of breast cancer.
+However, only a minority of breast cancers are explained by inherited mutations, and not everyone with a faulty gene will develop breast cancer.
+If you are concerned about your breast cancer risk due to genetic susceptibility, please speak with your doctor.